 Social media is being used to target the disenfranchised in swing states.
-Polarising content is being used for voter suppression and foreign states are influencing the 2020 election.
+During the last presidential election polarising content was concentrated in swing states to influence the outcome.

 A study of more than 16,000 Twitter users found that only a small fraction of fake news spread during the 2016 presidential election.
 Only a small number saw the majority of misinformation, and those that saw it were typically older and politically conservative.
 Therefore the effect of fake news, and in particular its effect on swing states may have been less pervasive on social media during the election than originally thought.